API v4 Migration

 API Usage

-You can manage Edge Connectors and their configuration through the API using the available v4 endpoints.
+You can manage Connectorss and their configuration through the API using the available v4 endpoints.
 Refer to the API reference for details on supported operations and parameters.

 Example requests

-Creating an Edge Connector with the Edge Storage Connector Type:
+Creating a connector with the Object Storage Connector Type:

 Existing Origins will be migrated according to a schedule, which will be communicated for each case.
 The migration will occur in phases.